NeneWang/docs/jou-project/chrome-extension.md

 ```

-The `isAuthenticated` feature can be set up for auth0clientfeature to keep
+The `isAuthenticated` feature can be set up for auth0clientfeature to keep track of user authentication is used on `app.js`

+- Query Search,